Telescoping bolt

 Internal mechanisms of the above submachine guns.
 Barrels are blue, bolts are green.

-A telescoping bolt (also known as an overhung bolt) is a firearm bolt which telescopes over, that is, wraps around and past, the breech end of the barrel.
-This feature reduces the required length of a weapon such as a submachine gun significantly, and it allows compact designs to be balanced around the pistol grip in a way that gives "pointability" more like a pistol's.
+A telescoping bolt (also known as an overhung bolt) is a firearm bolt which wraps around and past (or telescopes over) the breech end of the barrel.
+This feature reduces the length of a weapon such as a submachine gun significantly, and it allows compact designs to be balanced around the pistol grip in a way that gives "pointability" more like a pistol's.

 While it would be simpler and easier to shorten the bolt to fit completely behind the breech, the bolt must have a certain amount of mass in order to operate reliably with a given caliber.
 The telescoping bolt moves some of that mass forward of the bolt face, resulting in a bolt which may be longer overall, but is shorter behind the bolt face.

 Though technically a different, distinct concept, nearly all telescoping bolt submachine guns use a magazine located in the pistol grip used to hold and fire the weapon.
-However, there are blowback firearms with the magazine located in the grip that do not use a telescoping bolt, such as Kel-Tec SUB-2000.
+However, there are blowback firearms with the magazine located in the grip that do not use a telescoping bolt, such as the Kel-Tec SUB-2000.